Bishop (chess): History

 The bishop's predecessor in medieval chess, shatranj (originally chaturanga), was the alfil, meaning "elephant", which could leap two squares along any diagonal, and could jump over an intervening piece.
 As a consequence, each fil was restricted to eight squares, and no fil could attack another.
 The modern bishop first appeared shortly after 1200 in Courier chess.
 A piece with this move, called a cocatriz or crocodile, is part of the Grande Acedrex in the Libro de los juegos compiled in 1283 for King Alfonso X of Castile.
 The game is attributed to "India", then a very vague term.
 About half a century later Muḥammad ibn Maḥmud al-Āmulī, in his Treasury of the Sciences, describes an expanded form of chess with two pieces moving "like the rook but obliquely".
 The bishop was also independently invented in Japan at about the same time (the 13th century), where it formed part of sho shogi and dai shogi; it remains present in modern shogi as the direct descendant of sho shogi.

 Derivatives of alfil survive in the languages of the two countries where chess was first introduced within Western Europe—Italian (alfiere) and Spanish (alfil).
 It was known as the aufin in French, or the aufin, alphin, or archer in early English.

 The earliest references to bishops on the chessboard are two 13th-century Latin texts, De Vetula and Quaedam moralitas de scaccario.
 The etymology of "bishop" comes from Old English bisceop "bishop, high priest," from Late Latin episcopus, from Greek episkopos "watcher, overseer."
 The term "bishop" as applied specifically to the chess piece was first recorded in the 16th century, with the first known written example dating back to the 1560s.
 In all other Germanic languages, except for Icelandic, it is called various names, all of which directly translate to English as "runner" or "messenger".
 In Icelandic, however, it is called "biskup", with the same meaning as in English.
 The use of the term in Icelandic predates that of the English language, as the first mentioning of "biskup" in Icelandic texts dates back to the early part of the 14th century, while the 12th-century Lewis Chessmen portray the bishop as an unambiguously ecclesiastical figure.
-In the Saga of Earl Mágus, which was written in Iceland somewhere between 1300–1325, it is described how an emperor was checkmated by a bishop.
+In the Saga of Earl Mágus, which was written in Iceland somewhere between 1300 and 1325, it is described how an emperor was checkmated by a bishop.
 This has led to some speculations as to the origin of the English use of the term "bishop".